LouisFriedmann/Kahoot-Replica/README.md

 𝐘𝐞𝐬 𝐎𝐫 𝐍𝐨: Corresponds to the "Kahoot Settings" column.
 For each question, say "yes" if you want that setting, and "no" otherwise.

 Note: The correct answer and choosing yes or no aren't case-sensitive.
 Also, for the host running "server.py," the instructions when running this script will ask which kahoot you want to play; those are all the CSV files (kahoot quizzes) you made and placed into the "quizzes" folder.
+ALSO< SAVE EACH TIME YOU EDIT.